What is an Investment Analyst?

-Graduates with relevant subjects start entry-level position as a junior analyst.
+Graduates with relevant subjects start entry-level position as junior analyst.
 The function of junior analysts is to collect and update data in the system to generate financial reports.

-- While working as a junior analyst individuals can learn various techniques to acquire skillset and at the same time can approach a master’s degree for advancement in this field.
+- While working as a junior analyst individuals can learn various techniques to acquire a skillset and at the same time can approach a master’s degree for advancement in this field.

 - The individual with a master’s degree might be offered the role of the senior analyst if he possesses a level of skillset and knowledge.